MycroftAI/enclosure-picroft/README.md

 "play_wav_cmdline": "aplay -Dhw:0,0 %1" this line now becomes "play_wav_cmdline": "aplay -Dplughw:1,0 %1"

 You can now run ./auto_run.sh to start the program back up and test and ensure the output comes through the USB speakers.

+---

+There is an active *Picroft* community within the [Mycroft Slack Channel](https://mycroft-ai-slack-invite.herokuapp.com) which are welcome to join!